A workflow defines the sequence of steps of a document's lifecycle.

 Note: You can’t delete a workflow state if:

-– it is referenced in a transition from another workflow state
+– it's referenced in a transition from another workflow state

-– it is defined in the configuration of a view
+– it's defined in the configuration of a view

 – documents in the library are in this workflow state